mindsdb/mindsdb-sagemaker-container/README.md

-# mindsdb-sagemaker-container
+# MindsDB SageMaker Container
 This example shows how to package MindsDB for use with SageMaker.

-SageMaker supports two execution modes: training where the algorithm uses input data to train a new model and serving where the algorithm accepts HTTP requests and uses the previously trained model to do an prediction.
+SageMaker supports two execution modes: training where the algorithm uses input data to train a new model and serving where the algorithm accepts HTTP requests and uses the previously trained model to do a prediction.

 ## Build image